-Ian Mitch is a senior policy analyst at the RAND Corporation, where his research focuses on terrorism, transnational criminal networks, the Middle East, and homeland security issues.
+Ian Mitch is a senior policy analyst at the RAND Corporation, where his research focuses on terrorism, transnational criminal networks, cybersecurity, and homeland security issues.

 He joined RAND from the Department of Homeland Security, where he was a senior intelligence officer focusing on terrorism, immigration and travel security, and the Middle East.
 During his tenure in the intelligence community, Mitch was also a senior analyst at the National Intelligence Council focusing on Iranian foreign policy, leadership decisionmaking, and unconventional military capabilities.